Privacy Policy

 You are not obliged to give us your personal information.
 If you would like to access any of our services on an anonymous basis or using a pseudonym, we will take reasonable steps to comply with your request.
 However, we will require you to identify yourself (including providing us a copy of your identification) if:

-• We are required by law to deal with individuals who have identified themselves; or
+- we are required by law to deal with individuals who have identified themselves; or

-• You intend to make a formal offer on a property being sold via private treaty or bid at an auction.
+- you intend to make a formal offer on a property being sold via private treaty or bid at an auction.

 Please be aware that your request to be anonymous or to use a pseudonym may affect our ability to provide you with the requested services.